hassio-addons/addon-thelounge/README.md

 1. Start the "The Lounge" add-on.
 1. Check the logs of the "The Lounge" add-on to see it in action.
 1. Click "Open Web UI".
-1. Log in with the default user hassio / hassio. **Change this as soon as you are logged in!
-This can be found in the app inside settings.**

 **NOTE**: Do not add this repository to Hass.io, please use:
 `https://github.com/hassio-addons/repository`.